nautsio/hands-on-azure-container-services/slides.md

 and password with which you can log in. network utilities have been installed so that you can do DNS lookups.
 <center>![paas-monitor on DC/OS](img/shellinabox.png)</center>

+!SUB
+### xip.io
+xip.io is a magic domain name that provides wildcard DNS for any IP address.
+Say your agents public IP address is 52.123.12.45 than you can use the names 'paas-monitor.52.123.12.45.xip.io' and 'shell.42.123.12.45.xip.io' to point to your IP address.
+These names can be used to direct the HTTP traffic to the correct application through the marathon-lb.

 !SLIDE
 ### Hands-on